Trade Forex Trading

 Divergence Stock Indices

-Divergence is used to look for potential stock indices trend reversal point of a stock indices.
-The reversal divergence setups are:
+Divergence is used to look for potential stock trend reversal point of a stock indices.
+Reversal divergence setups are:

-Stock Indices Classic Bullish Divergence: Lower lows in stock index price and higher lows on the indicator
+Stock Indices Classic Bullish Divergence: Lower lows in stock price and higher lows on the indicator

-Stock Indices Classic Bearish Divergence: Higher highs in stock index price and lower highs on the indicator
+Stock Indices Classic Bearish Divergence: Higher highs in stock price and lower highs on the indicator

-Divergence trading can also be used in identifying potential stock indices trend continuation points in stock index price action direction.
+Divergence trading can also be used in identifying potential stock trend continuation points in stock price action direction.
 The continuation divergence trading setups are:

-Stock Indices Hidden Bullish Divergence: higher lows in stock index price and lower lows on the indicator
+Stock Indices Hidden Bullish Divergence: higher lows in stock price and lower lows on the indicator

-Stock Indices Hidden Bearish Divergence: lower highs in stock index price and higher highs on the indicator
+Stock Indices Hidden Bearish Divergence: lower highs in stock price and higher highs on the indicator

-This can be used to identify overbought and oversold conditions in stock index price action movements.
+This can be used to identify overbought and oversold conditions in stock price action movements.

 • Overbought condition - levels being greater than the +25 level